Ángela Meyer: Meyer de Jesus Productions

 In 1988, Meyer founded "Meyer de Jesus Productions" (de Jesus is her second husband's surname), after Meca Productions was dissolved.
 She joined Telemundo and produced three series based on historical events: Mission Cumplida (Mission Accomplished) based on the events which took place at the Cerro Maravilla, Gaviota de Esperanza based on the life of Sandra Zaiter and Hasta el fondo del dolor based on the life of Sylvia Rexach, portrayed by Sylvia's own daughter, Puerto Rican actress & singer, Sharon Riley and Adamari López, as Sharon.
 During this decade she became very active in theatrical presentations.
 One of her most acclaimed works was the monologue: Tengamos Sexo en Paz (Let's make love in peace).
 She served in the Department of Puerto Rican Culture for the city of San Juan (1995-96) and as advisor for cultural and educational events in 2000, for the city of Bayamón.

 In 2004, Meyer produced Tres Noches tropicales y una vida de infierno (Three tropical nights and a life in hell), which was presented in Puerto Rico, Orlando, Florida and Washington, D.C.
 In November 2005, Meyer participated with Johnatan Dwayne in Calderón de la Barca's La dama duende, presented at the Warehouse Theater in Washington, D.C.

 Municipal Legislature of San Juan

-In October of 2020, the month before the 2020 Puerto Rican general election, Meyer announced her intent to run for the Municipal Legislature of San Juan as a member of the New Progressive Party.
+In October 2020, the month before the 2020 Puerto Rican general election, Meyer announced her intent to run for the Municipal Legislature of San Juan as a member of the New Progressive Party.
 Her bid was successful and she currently serves on the municipality's legislature.